-The American Congress of Obstetricians and Gynecologists (ACOG) recommends having a Pap smear to screen for cervical cancer every three years.
-You should also have a yearly well woman visit with your gynecologist to discuss any other concerns you have with your gynecological health.
+The American College of Obstetricians and Gynecologists recommends women from ages 21 to 29 have a Pap smear to screen for cervical cancer every three years.

 If you’re overdue for your visit or are having pain and other symptoms, call your doctor today.

 For many women, midcycle pain is simply a sign of ovulation.
 There are several other conditions that can cause pelvic pain, some of which are serious if left untreated.
 It’s always a good idea to pay attention to your body and report anything new and different to your healthcare provider.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.